Understanding the Grand Jury System

 What is a grand jury?

-- In Orange County, the grand jury is an arm of the County Court.
+- In New York, the grand jury is an arm of a superior court.
+In Orange County, the superior court is Orange County Court.

-- A grand jury consists of 23 citizens, which the court selects at random, and is intended to reflect a fair cross-section of the community.
+- A grand jury consists of 23 citizens, who the court selects at random, and who are intended to reflect a fair cross-section of the community.

 Why does New York need grand juries?